Hsiang-1/Hsiang-1/README.md

 ### Nice to meet you! 👋

 - I focus on **AI especially optimization and RL** recently.
-- I'm a student majoring in computer science and I'm reading books about functional analysis and Gaussian Process currently.
 - We can have exchanges in these areas.  [[E-mail](mailto:shuhsiang@163.com)]

 <!--
+- I'm a student majoring in computer science. and I'm reading books about functional analysis and Gaussian Process currently

 ### Nice to meet you! 👋